holochain/clutter/README.md

  - [ ] Integrate with Twitter for publishing mews to tweets from your unique userspace
  - [ ] Integrate with DPKI for bridging app contexts

+## Contribute
+We welcome pull requests and issue tickets.
+Find us on [gitter](https://gitter.im/metacurrency/holochain) to chat.

+Contributors to this project are expected to follow our [development protocols & practices](https://github.com/metacurrency/holochain/wiki/Development-Protocols).

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)